ityler/SeatingChart/README.md

 + No external package dependencies used.

 ### Notes
 Older_solution/solver.pl -> Contains a solution that is somewhat more efficient from the standpoint of limiting the number of iterations over available seats.
-A global $DEBUG allows the ability to turn off/on loggin to STDOUT to see an in-depth view into each operation.
+A global $DEBUG allows the ability to turn off/on logging to STDOUT to see an in-depth view into each operation.